TosbackCgusBridge-Bot/CGUs-versions/Zoomerang/Privacy Policy.md

 OUR GLOBAL TEAM OF EXPERTS IS EXCITED TO HELP YOU

-Headquartered in Rotterdam and San Francisco, MetrixLab has conducted analytics and insights projects in more than 50 countries worldwide.
+MetrixLab, a Macromill Group company has conducted analytics and insights projects in more than 80 countries worldwide.

 Let’s get in touch!